eurror/parser_for_lab/README.md

 # Parser

-This parser will allow you to parse places for housing from the [kijiji website](https://www.kijiji.ca/b-apartments-condos/city-of-toronto/c37l1700273)  and load all of the data into postgreSQL.
+This parser allows you to parse places for housing from the [kijiji website](https://www.kijiji.ca/b-apartments-condos/city-of-toronto/c37l1700273)  and upload all of the parsed data into postgreSQL.

 Also [Docker image]() is available.